btgurss/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar Competition

-I am now tasked with creating a study to investigate my MechaCar compared to other cares in the competition.
+I was then tasked with creating a study to investigate my MechaCar compared to other cares in the competition.

 ### Description
 I will be testing the highway fuel efficiency and the cost of each car at the competition.
 I will look into the cost of building each car as well as how well it runs in a highway situation.